k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- A:  It is not possible.

-\- B:  Via the Fabric Studio proving an instance ID for each run.
+\- B:  Via the Fabric Studio by providing an instance ID for each run.

 \- C:  Using a BATCH command for a given Instance Group.

 \- D:  Using a BROADWAY command.

 (**Solution 15.
-C: It is possible run a flow as a batch process providing the batch configuration parameters and the LU name and flow name execution parameters.**).
+C: A flow can be run as a batch process by providing the batch configuration parameters and the LU name and flow name execution parameters.**).

 #### Question 16: Broadway Actors

-Does Broadway support the asynchronous message handling?
+Does Broadway support asynchronous message handling?
 If yes - how?

 \- A:  It is not supported by Broadway.

-\- B:  it is supported via the Web Services.
+\- B:  It is supported via Web Services.

 \- C:  Broadway can subscribe to and publish the messages to Kafka only.

 \- D:  Broadway can subscribe to and publish the messages to Kafka and any JMS provider.

 (**Solution 16.
-D: Message provider types supported in Broadway are: Apache Kafka, JMS Queue and Topic by any JMS provider.**).
+D: Message provider types supported in Broadway are, Apache Kafka, JMS Queue and Topic by any JMS provider.**).

 #### Question 17: Broadway Actors

-Can you read and update the flow arguments during the flow?
+Can you read and update flow arguments during the flow?

-\- A:  The flow arguments are read-only and only accessible when the flow is invoked.
+\- A:  Flow arguments are read-only and are only accessible when the flow is invoked.

-\- B:  The flow arguments can be accessed by JavaScript Actor using flowArgs keyword whereby you can read the data and update the flow context.
+\- B:  Flow arguments can be accessed by a JavaScript Actor using a flowArgs keyword whereby you can read the data and update the flow context.

-\- C:  The flow arguments can be accessed by FabricGet Actor and updated by FabricSet Actor.
+\- C:  Flow arguments can be accessed by a FabricGet Actor and updated by a FabricSet Actor.

-\- D:  The flow arguments are accessible via the sync process only.
+\- D:  Flow arguments are accessible via the sync process only.

 (**Solution 17.
 B: To read data from the flow's arguments and write into the flow's context, use the flowArgs keyword.**).